plsdev89/lazympv.nvim/README.md

    - Toggle the player with `<leader>pp`
    - Navigate through tracks with `<leader>pn` and `<leader>pN`
    - Quit the player with `<leader>pq`
+3. Add new playlist entries by:
+   - Using the `<leader>pa` keybinding to interactively add songs
-3. Add new playlist entries by editing `~/.config/lazympv/playlists.txt` and adding lines in the format "title"="url".
+   - Or manually editing `~/.config/lazympv/playlists.txt` and adding lines in the format "title"="url"

 ## Notes